Baeza & Puerto Misahualli Tour - Photo 1

 • 9/10 | 4 reviews

 Tradition, history and nature are waiting for you with this Baeza & Puerto Misahuallí Tour.
-Two different locations that will allow you to discover Ecuador's Amazon rainforest and the colonial architecture of its villages.
+Two very different locations that will allow you to discover Ecuador's Amazon rainforest and the colonial architecture of its villages.

 Baeza & Puerto Misahualli Tour